 - Methods and techniques.
 Your methods and techniques address the questions or goals that you articulate in a direct and logical way.
 These methods stand up to informed criticism by other practitioners of your discipline.
 For Major Grant proposals, your participation in an honors program is an important part of demonstrating such rigor.

 - Feasibility.
 A successful proposal outlines a realistic plan which stands a good chance of meeting with success.
 You discuss logistical preparations to date, identify potential hurdles and present contingency plans.
 These preparations help you surmount the unexpected obstacles that are inevitable when your thoughtful project design encounters the real world.

 - Preparation.
 Successful applicants have undertaken the training and careful thought that promotes a successful experience.
 You have acquired a background in the methods that you propose to use and lined up an appropriate level of mentoring support.
 If you are conducting a project off-campus, or conducting research on human subjects, you will have completed the mandatory Undergraduate Research special requirements.

-Undergraduate Research makes every effort to judge proposals in a timely way.
-Our goal is to announce decisions within three weeks of proposal submission deadlines for Small Grants and Conference Grants.
-Undergraduate Research plans to announce decisions within seven weeks of the deadlines for Major Grants and Chappell Lougee Scholarships.
+Undergraduate Research makes every effort to evaluate proposals in a timely way.
+Our goal is to announce decisions within 6 weeks of proposal submission deadlines.

 - See Following Up on a Proposal to learn how to respond to your proposal decision.